conniecombs/SimpleFile-Windows/README.md

 The `check` pipeline also enforces architectural invariants:

-- Cloud provider and mount-management surfaces are excluded from this branch
+- Out-of-scope provider and mount-management surfaces are excluded from this branch
 - All renderer Tauri access is channeled through `frontend/src/lib/tauri.ts`
 - The global `__TAURI__` bridge is disabled
 - Modal HTML paths sanitize content before insertion